DmitriBogdanov/UTL/docs/module_random.md

 ### Convenient random

 > [!Note]
 > This is a `rand()`-like API for various distributions.
-Uses thread-local random lazily seeded with entropy.
+Uses thread-local PRNG lazily seeded with entropy.

 ### Generic